openenergymonitor/blog/source/_posts/2016-06-14-auto-build-continuous-test-firmware.markdown

 ## How it works

-1. A commit or pull request is made to the firmware repository on GitHub
+- A commit or pull request is made to the firmware repository on GitHub
-  - So far emonPi, emonTx and EmonESP repositories have been enabled for continuous build & test.
+  - *To date emonPi, emonTx and EmonESP repositories have been enabled for continuous build & test*

-2. This triggers Travis CI to start a 'build'
+- This triggers Travis CI to start a 'build'

-3. Code compilation is generated using platformIO in the same way as when compiling locally, [See blog post](https://blog.openenergymonitor.org/2016/06/platformio/).
+- Code compilation is generated using platformIO in the same way as when compiling locally, [See blog post](https://blog.openenergymonitor.org/2016/06/platformio/).
 The [`.travis.yml` file in the repo](https://github.com/openenergymonitor/emonpi/blob/master/.travis.yml) configures the Travis CI build using platformIO:

 ```
 language: python